Skip to content

 Environment variables passed to commands

-You can use these variables in you commands and scripts that running from execution config keys to avoid obtaining window XID and process info twice.
+You can use these variables in your commands and scripts that running from exec-* config keys to avoid obtaining window XID and process info twice.

 Variable Description